Barboursville, West Virginia: 2000 census

-Business
+Economy

 Barboursville is home to the Huntington Mall, which is the largest indoor mall in the state of West Virginia, with more than 1.5 million square feet of retail space.
-The mall is anchored by Macy's, JCPenney, Sears, Books-A-Million, Field & Stream, TJMaxx, HomeGoods and Dick's Sporting Goods.
+Billy Bob's Wonderland is opened on the outskirts of the Mall.
 Another busy retail area in Barboursville is the Merritt's Creek Farm Shopping Center just off I-64 Exit 18.
-The development contains a Target, Home Depot, Office Depot, Petco, Marshalls, Dress Barn, Starbucks, Massage Envy, O'Charleys, Orange Theory Fitness, Bellacinos, Game Stop, and numerous other smaller tenants.

 There have been two recently announced major retail developments for the Barboursville area.
-In 2015, Interstate Realty, of Bristol, TN, announced plans to construct a new retail development named Tanyard Station.
+In 2015, Interstate Realty of Bristol, Tennessee, announced plans to construct a new retail development named Tanyard Station.
 The development will be built on a 52-acre site that was formerly a CSX rail yard along US Route 60.
 It is slated to be one of the largest retail developments ever built in Cabell County with over 400,000 square feet of planned retail space.
 It will be home to approximately 20 restaurants and retailers, including a grocery store, hotel, bank, gas station, and many others.
 Since its announcement, the development has been plagued by many delays and setbacks including an endangered bat species being found on the property.
 To accommodate the development, US Route 60 will be widened and intersection upgrades will be made and will include installation of several new traffic lights and signals.
-An official groundbreaking for the development was held on October 16, 2017 with the announcement of the first four tenants being Menards, ALDI, LongHorn Steakhouse, and Sheetz.
+An official groundbreaking for the development was held on October 16, 2017.

-Another major retail development known as The Crossing has also been announced to be constructed less than one mile from the Tanyard Station development just off the Big Ben Bowen Highway (WV Route 193).
-The development has been described as "upscale retail, restaurants, and lodging."
-It was recently announced that the developer hoped to have Phase 1 of the project, which would contain approximately 16 tenants, open by the end of 2017.

-Emergency services

-Due to the tax base afforded by the Huntington Mall, the Village of Barboursville can afford a high degree of police protection.
-Fire services are provided by a volunteer fire department.
-Medical transport is provided by the county EMS.
-There are two hospitals in the nearby city of Huntington, St. Mary's Medical Center and Cabell-Huntington Hospital, both of which are Level 2 trauma centers and affiliated with the Marshall University Joan C. Edwards School of Medicine.